jelsonjay/typescript/README.md

-# TypeScript Alternative to JavaScript Superset
+# TypeScript the alternative to JavaScript superset

 learn typescript, all valid javascript code is also typescript code.